bioart/bioart.space/DEVELOPMENT.md

 # bioart.space development

-This website is built automatically by Github Pages using [Jekyll](http://jekyllrb.com/).
+This website is built automatically and deployed to s3 by [static-publisher](https://github.com/amonks/static-publisher) using the edge version of [Jekyll](http://jekyllrb.com/).

 ## CSS